 Kim Kardashian Vs Amber Rose’s Bikini Pics: Which Star Is More Poolside Sexy?

 Sizzling summer bodies!
 Kim Kardashian and Amber Rose are two of Hollywood’s hottest stars, who aren’t afraid to bare it all in bikinis!
-But, which poolside star turns more heads?
-VOTE!
+But, which poolside celeb turns more heads? — VOTE!

 Who doesn’t love a little friendly competition, right?
 Well, what better stars to face off in a bikini battle than, Kim Kardashian, 36, and Amber Rose, 33!
 It’s no secret that both Kim and Amber are sizzling hot; and we just can’t decide which star takes the victory when it comes to poolside swag!
 Now, we need YOUR help!
 Take a look through our bikini gallery [above] and cast your vote [below]!